layerarch/layerarch.github.io/pages/home.md

 ---
 layout: home
 permalink: "/"
-title: "Layer Architecture – Residential & Commercial Design in Toronto, Ontario, Canada"
+title: "Layer Architecture"
-description: "Layer Architecture is a full-service architecture and design studio based in Toronto, Ontario.
-We specialize in residential and commercial projects of all sizes and complexities, from all new construction, additions, and interior alterations"
+description: "Specializing in residential and commercial projects of all sizes and complexities, from all new construction, renovation-additions, and interior alterations"

 meta_description: "Layer Architecture is a Toronto-based architecture and design studio offering innovative residential and commercial solutions.
 View our projects and services."